Microsoft has announced a big increase in the amount of free storage it offers to users of its ‘OneDrive’ cloud storage service.

 Proviso out of the way, the tool we’ll be using to hook up with is called ‘onedrive-d‘, an open-source project that brings Microsoft OneDrive (formerly SkyDrive) integration to Ubuntu.
 If you’ve investigated similar solutions before then you may already know of it or the python-onedrive project it’s based on.

-Installing the app isn’t easy, and since it’s in active development do not expect it to work as flawlessly as Dropbox.
+Installing the app isn’t easy and since it’s in active development do not expect it to work as flawlessly as Dropbox.
 You may also need to install the python-yaml package from the command line if using later versions of Ubuntu.

 How To Use OneDrive in Ubuntu